NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session2.md

 The prisoner thanks Eliseo for freeing him
 - Eliseo recognises him as Dario Alfieri, the nephew of the high duke
-- He praises the Almogovars but is disdainful of Marco’s group
+- He praises the Almogavars but is disdainful of Marco’s group
 - Dario wishes to leave immediately
 - Strum and Eliseo escort him to the bathhouse where he promises a reward if they come and see him at his mansion in the upper city later

 Whilst they are gone
 - Hayate inspects the altar
-	- Above it, written in blood: ‘Present to me your prisoners and oppressed so that we might rule’
+	- Above it, written in blood
+		> Present to me your prisoners and oppressed so that we might rule

 - Vigil is unimpressed by the lack of courage shown by the local nobility
 - He inspects a suit of plate mail standing in an alcove, it appears to be functional equipment, probably owned by the Iron consul
 - It could be modified by a smith to fit him